jasaimartinez/jasaimartinez/README.md

 ## Projects
 <b>[CS 51 Final Project]<b> (NOTE: this can only be public during Fall semester to ensure my code is not reused by future students.)

-<b>[CS 50 Final Project](https://github.com/jasaimartinez/MARVELous) </b>: Marvelous🦸, a Flask website allowing Marvel fans to engage with one another in rating movies!
+<b>[CS 50 Final Project](https://github.com/jasaimartinez/MARVELous) </b>: Marvelous!🦸, a Flask website allowing Marvel fans to engage with one another in rating movies!

 <!--